The Economic State of Black America: What Is and What Could Be

 In a parity scenario, Black-owned businesses would generate $1.6 trillion more than they do today.
 This has two components.
 First, if the Black share of business ownership matched the Black share of the population, 615,000 more enterprises would exist, potentially generating $1 trillion in revenue, assuming current relative levels.
 Second, if Black-owned firms matched the average scale of their industry peers, they would add another $600 billion in revenue.

-Similar to the pattern in the labor force, the Aggregate revenue gap is highly concentrated.
+Similar to the pattern in the labor force, the aggregate revenue gap is highly concentrated.
 Seventy percent of it exists within just five industries: wholesale trade, retail trade, construction, manufacturing, and professional services.

 Black-owned businesses are fewer in number and smaller in size than their peers